Saturday in America with Kayleigh McEnany: History

 McEnany joined Fox News as contributor in March 2021 and was later named a permanent co-host of the network's daytime talk show Outnumbered alongside Emily Compagno and Harris Faulkner.

-Saturday in America replaced Cavuto Live which was anchored by longtime Fox News and Fox Business anchor Neil Cavuto, who departed the network after nearly 30 years in December of 2024.
-The time slot was filled by a rotating series of hosts until McEnany was selected in September of 2025.
+Saturday in America replaced Cavuto Live which was anchored by longtime Fox News and Fox Business anchor Neil Cavuto, who departed the network after nearly 30 years in December 2024.
+The time slot was filled by a rotating series of hosts until McEnany was selected in September 2025.

 The program's premiere featured guests from White House Press Secretary Karoline Leavitt, Speaker of the United States House of Representatives Mike Johnson, Tomi Lahren, Emily Compagno, and Andrew Kolvet, producer of The Charlie Kirk Show.